huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 ### Negative prompt

-A negative prompt performs the opposite function of a prompt; it guides the model away from generating certain things in an image.
+A negative prompt assumes the opposite role of a prompt; it guides the model away from generating certain things in an image.
 This is useful for quickly improving image quality and preventing the model from generating things you don't want.

 ```py
 import torch